guttih/sheller/README.md

 How to write text inside a box to the terminal using the function frame.

 ![frame](images/frame.gif)

-## Release Notes

-### 1.2.4
-Adding for, case and read text file snippets.
-### 1.2.2
-Adding -line and -dLine options to the frame snippet.

-### 1.2.1
-Minor changes.

-### 1.2.0
-Updating parseOptions to handle required options and adding snippets for time calculations.
-Added file information snippets which allow you to extract path and name from a file path.
-Also added snippets for matching substrings in a string.

-### 1.1.3
-Making parseOption not dependant on the newest bash

-### 1.1.2
-Fixing disk functions to handle when filenames and paths have spaces.

-### 1.1.1
-Added snippets
-  - File exists
-  - Dir exists
-  - List files
-  - List files recursive
-  - List dirs
-  - arrayContains

-Added more extensive *boilerplate* and *parseOptions* snippets does better parsing of parameters.
-Added warningColor to coloring text functions.
-Also added two alternative help functions.

-### 1.0.0
-Snippets included
- - Boiler plate
- - Frame
- - menu
- - functions
- - coloring text
- - help
- - Validate bash parameters
- - Is Super user

  ## List of all snippets